rahinic/articles-aggregator-with-rss/README.md

 # RSS Feed Reader

-## Dataset:
+## Datasets:
-RSS feeds from data science blogs such as Towards Data Science and KDnuggets RSS feeds from news agents such as CNN and Huffingtonpost.
+RSS feeds from data science blogs such as Towards Data Science and KDnuggets <br>
+RSS feeds from news agents such as CNN and Huffingtonpost.

 ## Summary: